isotopp/isotopp.github.io/content/posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 Note (Code 1003): /* select#1 */ select '1' AS `id`,'{"home": "/home/kris", "paid": false, "user": "kris"}' AS `j` from `kris`.`t` where true
 ```

-Yay, `ref: const`, primary key lookup in the optimizer and we did not even have a query to run.
+Yay, `ref: const`, primary key lookup in the optimizer, and we did not even have a query to run.

 ## Summary

 We have been looking at the two flavors of generated columns, and how they can make our life easier in many ways.
 We have been looking at various pitfalls with respect to copying data and table definitions around.
 We have been learning about indexing generated columns, and how the optimizer can leverage indexes even against the expressions defined in generated columns.

-Finally we put the parts together and made JSON data lookups fast.
+Finally, we put the parts together and made JSON data lookups fast.

 This should give us a number of ideas in terms of sensible table design around JSON.
 Often we use JSON for variable-ish data while we explore a data model.
 Then a JSON schema solidifies, and we can leverage values we require and rely on by putting them into generated columns and index these, then use these for search and access.

-Eventually we may extract the columns from the variable JSON part of the schema completely and turn them into actually statically typed columns of the SQL schema, because we require them all of the time.
+Eventually we may extract the columns from the variable JSON part of the schema completely and turn them into actually statically typed columns of the SQL schema, because we require them all the time.

-This opens up a pathway to incremental schema design while at the same time being flexible enough to have bag style soft and denormalized data types where we need them.
+These open up a pathway to incremental schema design while at the same time being flexible enough to have bag style soft and denormalized data types where we need them.

 ## The Fine Manual